trumpetrhapsody/addon-seerr/seerr/DOCS.md

 - `MINOR`: Backwards-compatible new features and enhancements.
 - `PATCH`: Backwards-compatible bugfixes and package updates.

-## Support
+## Contributing

-Got questions?

-You have several options to get them answered:

-- The [Home Assistant Community Add-ons Discord chat server][discord] for add-on support and feature requests.
-- The [Home Assistant Discord chat server][discord-ha] for general Home Assistant discussions and questions.
-- The Home Assistant [Community Forum][forum].
-- Join the [Reddit subreddit][reddit] in [/r/homeassistant][reddit]

-You could also [open an issue here][issue] GitHub.
+This is an active open-source project.
+We are always open to people who want to use the code or contribute to it.

 ## Authors & contributors

-The original setup of this repository is by [Franck Nijhof][frenck].
+The original setup of this repository is by [trumpetrhapsody].

 For a full list of all authors and contributors, check [the contributor's page][contributors].